-EDUC 290 - Introduction to Teaching & Professional Ethics (3 cr hrs)
+EDUC 290 - The Reflective Teacher (3 cr hrs)

 An introduction to teaching and learning that acquaints the candidate with current issues in education.
 Candidates explore the nature of educational philosophies and society and the impact on education.
 Candidates will demonstrate leadership by modeling ethical behavior to contribute to positive changes in practice, and advancing their profession.
 Clinical field experience required.
 Fall, Spring.